Bitcoin Is Losing the Payments War

 But the majority of people who start using crypto for payments won't be using the one we think they need to be.
 They'll be using whatever is on the rails that Visa settled on, that Mastercard partnered with, that got integrated into the apps they already use.
 And right now, that's not Bitcoin.

 It doesn't have to be this way.
-Bitcoin has the best protocol and it has the most principled builders.
+Bitcoin has the best protocol and the most principled builders.
 It has every technical reason to win this.
 What it doesn't have is enough people willing to meet the world where it’s at instead of where we want it to be.

 Bitcoin has to win the rail before it can ever win the currency.
 And right now, we aren't even competing.